Which is it: St. Olaf or Saint Olaf? Is it email or e-mail? What about commas — should you put one before the “and”?

 Use of the college logo, seal, and athletic marks

 To better understand our approach and proper use of the college logo, seal and athletic marks, please refer to our brand manual.
-All questions related to use of the college logo should be directed to the Office of Marketing and Communications at x3032.
+All questions related to use of the college logo should be directed to the Office of Marketing and Communications.

 St. Olaf-specific terms

 The following St. Olaf-specific words and terms are commonly misspelled or referred to incorrectly.
 The correct spelling and usage is below.
 Please note the placement of apostrophes, hyphens, and commas.

 - Ade Christenson Complex

 - Boe Memorial Chapel

 - the Hill (“the” isn’t capitalized unless it’s at the beginning of a sentence: She loved her time on the Hill.)

 - Manitou Field

 - Mellby Hall